-Laura E. Curtis joined the CalChamber in December 2017 as a policy advocate.
-She specializes in labor and employment, workers’ compensation, and regulatory reform issues.
+Laura E. Curtis served as a CalChamber policy advocate from December 2017 to March 4, 2020.
+She specialized in labor and employment, workers’ compensation, and regulatory reform issues.
 Before joining the CalChamber policy team, she was a labor and employment attorney counseling clients on subjects including wage-and-hour disputes, harassment, discrimination, retaliation, Private Attorneys General Act (PAGA) claims, and administrative agency compliance.
 Curtis holds a B.A. in communications with a minor in political science from the University of California, San Diego.
 She earned a J.D. from Santa Clara University School of Law, where she worked on the International Law Journal.
+See full bio.